 If you’ve seen these little pink egg-like sponges everywhere, it’s for good reason.

-DIY Beautyblender Cleanser
+DIY Makeup Cleanser

-Steps to cleaning your Beautyblender:
+Steps to Cleaning your Beautyblender:

 1. Dampen the sponge slightly.
 You don’t want it soaking, but you do want it moist enough to take in the soap.